TIBCOSoftware/tp-helm-charts/docs/workshop/microk8s/bare-metal-data-plane/README.md

 ## Setting Up Storage Class

-In preparation for the Bare Metal Data Plane on TIBCO Platform, it is required to create a storage class for persistence.
+In preparation for the Control Tower Data Plane on TIBCO Platform, it is required to create a storage class for persistence.
 For MicroK8s, you can enable the hostpath storage addon for persistence on the your host system.

+> [!NOTE]
+>
+> If you had selected the _Basic setup of the Control Tower Data Plane_, you can download the generated installation script `dpinstall.sh` to install MicroK8s on your system that also set up the _Storage Class_ automatically.
+You can skip this section and move on to the section [Install Prometheus for Metrics](#install-prometheus-for-metrics)

 1. Enable the MicroK8s storage addon:
    ```bash